 This patient story was updated in January 2021.

-Sharon Thomas was experiencing excruciating pain in her hips six months prior to her simultaneous bilateral total hip replacement in 2019.
+Sharon was experiencing excruciating pain in her hips six months prior to her simultaneous bilateral total hip replacement in 2019.
 Sharon could hardly walk or use the stairs.
 She had arthritis in her hips, a family history of hip replacements and mobility pain caused by her weight.
 “My weight made the pain worse because of the pressure it caused when I walked,” said Sharon.
 Simple movement like walking to the bedroom from the kitchen caused great pain.
 Keep reading to learn what to expect after weight loss for hip replacement.

 Weight Loss for Hip Replacement

 Sharon’s x-rays made it clear that she would need a hip replacement.
 Her doctor referred her to IBJI’s Jeffrey Ackerman, MD.
 Dr. Ackerman is a board-certified orthopedic surgeon specializing in hip and knee reconstruction and hip preservation.
 As this was